Richardinho/react-hero-app-with-routing/README.md

 It is thus important that whenever we make a new request the old request is cancelled.
 The `switchMap` method does this.
 In my opinion it is perhaps the 'killer feature' of Observables.
-What it does is map a stream of values to a stream of Observables and returns a new stream which emits the values emitted by these inner streams.The critical part of it is that when there is a new value on the input stream (our stream of match objects) all the inner streams for which we are still waiting for output on are cancelled.
+What it does is map a stream of values to a stream of Observables and returns a new stream which emits the values emitted by these inner streams.
+The critical part of it is that when there is a new value on the input stream (our stream of match objects) all the inner streams for which we are still waiting for output on are cancelled.

 We also want to make sure that the Observable is unsubscribed from when we unmount the component.
 You can see that we do this within the `componentWillUnmount` lifecycle method.